Official State Bean of Massachusetts

-The official state bean of Massachusetts is the baked navy bean (also called pea bean, boston bean, or yankee bean); recognized in 1993 by the state legislature.
 The Old World was familiar with several kinds of beans, but the American common bean* and the lima bean were unknown.
-Scholars believe that the Pilgrims learned how to bake navy beans from native Indians (the Narragansett, Penobscot, and Iroquois Indians created the first baked bean recipes).
+Scholars believe that the Pilgrims learned how to bake navy beans from native Americans (the Narragansett, Penobscot, and Iroquois tribes created the first baked bean recipes).

-Beans were a staple food in the American Indian diet.
-The Indians wrapped the navy beans in deerskins (or placed in earthenware pots) with venison, bear fat ,and maple syrup, then baked them in pits lined with hot stones.
+Beans were a staple food for native Americans.
+They wrapped navy beans in deerskins (or placed in earthenware pots) with venison, bear fat ,and maple syrup, then baked them in pits lined with hot stones.
 The religious beliefs of the Pilgrims forbade cooking on the Sabbath (sundown Saturday to sundown Sunday), and these baked beans made a perfect Saturday night supper because the leftovers could be eaten, still warm, the next morning for breakfast.

 * The "American common bean" (Phaseolus vulgaris) includes all these native beans originating in the Americas: navy bean (so named because they sustained the seafaring branch of the military), red kidney, pinto, great northern, marrow, and yellow eye beans.
 It also includes all our edible-pod garden beans (string-less, snap, & string beans)